DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 5. Ingest Flow reports back success or failure to SWORD2 Service.

 3-5.
 During this time the Client periodically checks the deposit state through the URL received in step 2.
 If the final state of `PUBLISHED` is reached, the process is concluded successfully.
-At this point the deposit has created a new dataset (version) in the Data
+At this point the deposit has created a new dataset (or a new version of an existing dataset) in the Data Station repository.
-Station repository.
 Other outcomes may be `INVALID` (the bag was [invalid according to the BagIt specs]{:target=_blank}) or `REJECTED` (the additional requirements of [DANS BagIt Profile v1]{:target=_blank} were not met).
 In case the server encountered an unknown error `FAILED` will be returned.

-!!! note "DD SWORD2 service description"
+!!! note "SWORD2 service description"

-    More detailed information about the SWORD2 can be found [on its manual page]{:target=_blank}.
+    More detailed information about the SWORD2 Service can be found [on its manual page]{:target=_blank}.

 [on its manual page]: {{ dd_sword2_docs }}
 [invalid according to the BagIt specs]: https://www.rfc-editor.org/rfc/rfc8493#section-3